-- 8.9 We have continued to provide support on the identification of risks and controls.
-Following the review of our Risk Management Strategy we are implementing our improvement program. - 8.10 We measure the volume of risks updated and reviewed in a period.
-This information demonstrates that the level of engagement has improved significantly over the past 12 months, and we can conclude that risk management is effectively embedded in the Council.
+- 8.7 We have continued to provide support on the identification of risks and controls.
+Following the review of our Risk Management Strategy we have been implementing our improvement program. - 8.8 We implemented a new risk management system last year to introduce improvements to querying and data reporting.
+We continue to deploy new features and are training users. - 8.9 We measure the volume of risks updated and reviewed in a period.
+This information demonstrates the level of engagement, and we can conclude that risk management is effectively embedded in the Council.